nguyenkvvn/PRM-9/README.md

 ## Change Log

+- v0.2: Private Beta Candidate 2 - Release Candidate v1.0
+    * Added assembly PDF
+    * Revised model to make it easier to install ejector hardware

 - v0.1: Private Beta Candidate 1
     * Initial commit

 ## License
 No license selected as of 10/15/2022.
 No warranty expressed or implied.
+No license given to manufacture or commercialize.